0xsequence/trails-contracts/script/README.md

-# Deploying AnypayLifiSapientSigner
+# Deploying AnypayLiFiSapientSigner

-This guide explains how to deploy the `AnypayLifiSapientSigner` contract using Foundry's `forge script`.
+This guide explains how to deploy the `AnypayLiFiSapientSigner` contract using Foundry's `forge script`.

 ## Prerequisites